BirthdayResearch/jellyfishsdk/docs/node/CATEGORIES/11-masternode.md

 ```

 ## listAnchors
-Return array of anchors if any
+Returns an array of anchors if any

 ```ts title="client.masternode.listAnchors"
 interface masternode {